fthozdemir/image_editor_app/README.md

 This just an image editor application which created with python.
 Nothing more.<br>
 Run on Flask service.
 For a simple GUI HTML, CSS and JS<br>
-For a quick demo, check this out: https://just-an-image-editor.herokuapp.com/
+For a quick demo, check this out: https://just-an-image-editor.herokuapp.com/  <br>
+(May need to wait 1 min for initiliazing heroku app on visit)

 ## How to install & Run